Texas-Robotics-Academy/markdown/virtual/robot_functions.md

 # Robot Functions
 ## Documentation

-We've gone ahead and included a separate page with all the documentation for using the robot [here](docs.html), but we'll be introducing you to the various functions our robot as they become useful.
-Feel free to come back to this page or the documentation to check up on what these functions do.
+Feel free to come back to this page to check up on what these functions do.

 ## `LEDs`